MicrosoftDocs/microsoft-365-docs/microsoft-365/security/mtp/microsoft-365-security-mde-redirection.md

 This guide explains how to route accounts to the new portal by enabling automatic redirection from the former Microsoft Defender for Endpoint portal (securitycenter.windows.com or securitycenter.microsoft.com), to the newMicrosoft 365 security center portal (security.microsoft.com).

 ## What to expect
 Once automatic redirection is enabled, accounts accessing the former Microsoft Defender for Endpoint portal at securitycenter.windows.com or securitycenter.microsoft.com, will be automatically routed to the new and integrated Microsoft 365 security center portal at security.microsoft.com.

+Learn more about what’s changed: [Microsoft Defender for Endpoint in the Microsoft 365 security center](microsoft-365-security-center-mde.md).

 This includes redirection for direct access to the former portal via browser, including links pointing towards the former securitycenter.windows.com portal - such as links in email notifications, and links returned by SIEM API calls.